andreihilote/Monte-Carlo-Algorithm/README.md

 # Monte-Carlo-Algorithm
 I used the Monte Carlo Algorithm for checking multiplication for two Matrix.

-For explaining the Monte Carlo Algorithm I tried to multiplicate two Matrix and after that using the Monte Carlo Algorithm for checking if the multiplication is correct or not.
+For explaining the Algorithm I tried to multiplicate two Matrix and after that using the Monte Carlo Algorithm for checking if the multiplication is correct or not.
 Same as the following example:
 # A * B = C